-Ideal for families and golfing groups alike, Cedar Lodge has four bedrooms, all with en suites, and sleeps 8 people.
-A wooden lodge, the house is decorated in a New England clapper board style externally, whilst inside it has the same stylish interiors as our existing Corsewall Estate Holiday Cottages.
-It is only a five minute walk from the seafront and the centre of Portpatrick.
+Ideal for families and golfing groups alike, Cedar Lodge, our luxury Portpatrick holiday house, has four bedrooms, all with en suites, and sleeps 8 people.
+A wooden lodge, the house is decorated in a New England clapper board style externally, whilst inside it has the same stylish interiors as our Corsewall Estate Holiday Cottages.
+It is only a nine minute walk from the seafront and the centre of Portpatrick, Dumfries and Galloway.

-As with all our Dumfries and Galloway holiday cottages, the lodge has been completely refurbished from top to toe.
+The luxury Portpatrick holiday house has been completely refurbished from top to toe.
 Inside, our Portpatrick holiday house has a large open plan kitchen, sitting and dining room with a wall of French doors, which open onto a large deck, which offers amazing sea views.
-In the spacious sitting room area, there’s a corner sofa, three armchairs around the electric wood burning style stove and a 40″ smart television.
+In the spacious sitting room area, there’s a corner sofa, three armchairs around the electric wood burner and a 40″ smart television.

 The kitchen is well equipped with a double oven, dishwasher, gas hob, fridge-freezer and washing machine – all the appliances are Neff.
 It has a good range of glasses, cutlery, Port Meirion plates, pots and pans, oven to tableware, knives, utensils etc. There’s an antique restored pine dining table in the dining area, which seats 8 comfortably and a couple of bar stools for chatting up the chef when they are preparing supper!

 This luxury Portpatrick holiday house has four bedrooms, three of which can either be super king size doubles or twins – depending on your requirements – and all have en suite shower rooms.
 The fourth bedroom has a bunk bed and an en suite bathroom.
 As with all our cottages the beds have thick feather filled duvets and pillows, crisp white linen and large fluffy bath sheets and hand towels for each guest.